prevwong/craft.js/packages/docs/docs/additional/layers.md

 ### `<Layers />`
 #### Props
 <API items={[
-  ["expandRootOnLoad", "boolean", "If enabled, the Root Node will be expanded by default"], ["renderLayer", "React.ReactElement", "Specify how to render each layer"], ]} />
+  ["expandRootOnLoad?", "boolean", "Optional.
+If enabled, the Root Node will be expanded by default"], ["renderLayer?", "React.ReactElement", "Optional.
+Specify the component to render each layer"], ]} />

 ### `useLayer`